vansteensellab/DSB_repair_TRIP/README.md

 These scripts produce multiple RDS output files that are avaible in the R data output for analysis folder on https://osf.io/cywxd/.

 **3. Mapping IPRs with Tagmeppr**
+This script uses the tagmeppr package to map the IPRs to hg38.
+It was recently added because it was part of a mapping effort of multiple other clones.
+This has been streamlined for the publication.
+It uses raw demultiplexed sequencing data and puts out a table with the integrations and figures of the mapping (not in the paper).

 **4. Rearrangement detection with tagmentation**